 Principles of Effective Time Management for Balance, Well-being, and Success

 The principles below are derived from research on time management, motivation theory and much experience working with university students.
 Think of time management techniques as tools to help you do what you value you most.
-Make them into an expression of your values--what’s most important to you--not just a schedule to get more stuff done.
+Make these tools into an expression of your values--what’s most important to you--not just a schedule to get more stuff done.
 Try to keep these principles in mind as you schedule and calendar your time, and when making the moment-to-moment decisions that are crucial to effective time management for balance and well-being.

 - Commitment—if you can’t commit to devoting time to a task, don’t put it in your schedule.
-Only schedule those tasks you WILL do, be brutally realistic, not idealistic when making your schedule.
+Only schedule those tasks you WILL do.
+Be brutally realistic, not idealistic when making your schedule.
 Creating a schedule you can’t actually keep is setting yourself up for frustration.
 If you don’t actually stick to your schedule it will soon become useless.
 This may have happened to you in the past.

-- Pursue fun with a vengeance.
-Make time for enjoyable, rejuvenating and satisfying activities like organizations, sports and entertainment.
+- Pursue fun with a vengeance--Make time for enjoyable, rejuvenating and satisfying activities like organizations, sports and entertainment.
 Organize your academic and other obligations AROUND these commitments to fun.

 - Routine—It takes 30 days to create a habit, but good habits make your life easier.
 With good habits in place you don’t have to make as many hard decisions, thus you are less likely to make unproductive ones such as talking yourself out of doing what you had planned.

-- Organize your environment--both physical and social—for success, for support—be creative.
+- Organize your environment--Both physical and social—for success, for support—be creative

-- Instead of friends being a “distraction”, enlist their support:
+c.
+Instead of friends being a “distraction”, enlist their support:

--Study buddy/group—work on problem sets, readings, etc. in your shared course together.
+*Study buddy/group—work on problem sets, readings, etc. in your shared course together.

--Create a study/writing partner—same place and time, but not the same course.
+*Get a study/writing partner—same place and time, but not the same course.

--Ask friends NOT to call you at specific times.
+*Ask friends NOT to call you at specific times.
 Ask them to help you stick to your schedule.
 Say, “tell me to leave your room” or the dining hall after one hour, etc.